 Once upon a time, in another place, I ran a music agency called Intermezzo.
 It was dedicated to themed words and music programmes for a variety of events, private and public.
-The notion of 'spectacle' didn't for the most part enter into it since we were there to enhance someone else's party.
+The notion of 'spectacle' didn't for the most part enter into it since we were there to help celebrate someone else's party.
 Marking a special occasion calls for ambience.
 There are things about tapping into the natural music of the universe, the rhythms of prose and poetry, that express our longing to harness destiny.

-Having grown up in the fifties and sixties, when mass imagery did not clamour for attention the way it does now, and before television was a way of life and the cinema a rare treat, all we had was books and radio to populate our interior landscapes.
-Now that technology has melded them, we can listen to stories, plays and poetry, with echoes of tales told by the camp-fire on the edge of that purple twilight beguiling our ancestors.
+Having grown up in the fifties and sixties, when mass imagery did not vie for attention the way it does now, and before television was a way of life and the cinema a rare treat, all we had was books and radio to populate our interior landscapes.
+Now that technology has melded them, we can listen to stories, plays and poetry, with echoes of tales told by the camp-fire on the edge of that purple twilight enthralling our ancestors.

 A friend recently described how singing in a language that is not native to the piece destroys the atmosphere and complementarity, the words fighting the music.
-Like good poetry that cannot be fully apprehended at a first, or second, or third, reading, sound and rhythm hook in their own right.
+Like good poetry that cannot be fully apprehended at a first, or second, or third, reading, sound and rhythm hook the listener in their own right.
 T S Eliot is a supreme example, enigmatic, intriguing.
 Yes, in a strange way, at a primal level, we've heard it all before.
 There is an ageless truth we recognise, like a mother's heartbeat, or the whispering sea.

 The urge to convey our childhood mythology to our children is strong and I can't help thinking that something got lost in translation when television took over and many children's programmes became cult viewing.
 Edward Lear became Mr Men and Grimms' Fairy Tales, Dr Who.
 There is a distinct breach in the culture of centuries at the point our children were learning to decipher the world.
 The strange thing is that though television is intensely graphic, it seldom resonates deep in the psyche.
 It may have thought-stimulating potential, but it is ephemeral and depends on the acuity of the mind's eye there and then.
 In the twenty-first century, we tend to believe that only what has passed through the rational mind has reality, when the mainsprings of creativity arise in the subterranean deeps beyond our control.